hugoduncan/codox-md/README.md

 ## Usage

-If you are using Leiningen 2.x, add the codox-md dependency and configuration to your `project.clj` file
+If you are using Leiningen 2.x, add the codox-md dependency and configuration to your `project.clj` file.

 ```clojure
 :dependencies [[codox-md "0.2.0"]]